Kayteeseun/Bellabeat-Fitness-Casestudy/README.md

 # CASE STUDY:Bellabeat Fitness Analysis

 INTRODUCTION:
-This case study is part of the Google Data Analytics Professional Certificate.
+This case study is part of the Google Data Analytics  Certificate.

 I assumed to work as a Junior Data Analyst in Bellabeat marketing analytics team to focus on a Bellabeat product and analyze smart device usage data in order to gain insight into how people are using Bellabeat smart devices.
 I cleaned and analyzed the data using SQL and PowerBI for visualization.